 - The tendons are visualized and an anchor(s) is/are placed onto the greater trochanter of the femur and a suture is passed through the ruptured tendon.
 The tendon is then pulled down to its normal anatomic position and tied over the bone.

-- After the surgical procedure is complete, the incisions will be closed with sutures or surgical tapes
+- After the surgical procedure is complete, the incisions are closed with sutures or surgical tapes.